sabrinabm94/javascript/README.md

-# Acess Link
+# Acess the repositoy project

-## Use Xampp with Apach and MySQL activate
+## Initialize Xampp with Apach and MySQL activate
 For more information: noobfrontend.wordpress.com/2018/04/28/montando-ambiente-web-com-xampp

 ## Acess Link